remotestorage/django-remotestorage/README.md

 Their interface pages and functionality won't be accessible.

-"api" and "oauth2" sub-apps are not linked to any other components either, so may be used separately from others and from each other as well, if authorization server and storage are on a different hosts, but they must share a database, in order for api to be able to validate auth tokens.
+"api" and "oauth2" sub-apps are not linked to any other components either, so may be used separately from others and from each other as well (e.g. if authorization server and storage are on a different hosts), but they must share a database in order for api to be able to validate auth tokens.

 ### OAuth2